infovore/pico-midi-pot/README.md

 Compliation should generate, in the `build` directory, a `pico-midi-pot.uf2` artefact.

-Hokd down the BOOTSEL button on your Pico before you connect it to your computer over USB; then, plug in the USB lead holding down BOOTSEL.
+Hold down the BOOTSEL button on your Pico before you connect it to your computer over USB; then, plug in the USB lead holding down BOOTSEL.
 RPI-RP2 should appear on your computer as a drive.
-Copy `pico-midi-pot.uf2` to this drive; it will flash the microcontroller, and immediately unmount,
+Copy `pico-midi-pot.uf2` to this drive; it will flash the microcontroller, and immediately unmount.

 ## Usage